pfnet/pytorch-pfn-extras/docs/source/user_guide/extensions.md

 ## Extensions

-See :doc:`../reference/index` for the list of built-in extensions.
+See the [API Reference](../reference/index) for the list of built-in extensions.

 ## How to use